PlumHound/PlumHound/README.md

 * Import AD dataset into BloodhoundAD to be parsed
 * Use PlumHound to Report

+### Server
+* The server is defaulted as bolt://localhost:7687.
+* This can be modified with the -s argument.

+### Useranme and Password
+* The username is defaulted to "neo4j" and password "neo4j1"
+* The -u and -p arguments can be used to change these.

 ## TaskList Files Syntax
 The PlumHound Repo includes a sample TaskList that exports some basic BloodHoundAD Cypher queries to an HTML Report.
 The included tasks\Default.tasks sample shows the basic syntax of the TaskList files.
-The TaskList Files allow PlumHound to be fully scripted with batch jobs after the SharpHound dataset has been imported not BloodHoundAD on Neo4js.
+The TaskList Files allow PlumHound to be fully scripted with batch jobs after the SharpHound dataset has been imported not BloodHoundAD on Neo4j.

 ### TaskList File Syntax